An Insight Into ICO/IEO/STO And Reverse ICO/IEO/STO

-A Reverse ICO/STO follows the same audits, diligence, best practices, and SEC regulations as standard ICO/STO with the only difference that instead of issuing stock certificates, tokens are issued instead.
-Reverse ICO/STO are designed to meet the needs of successful existing companies, which have a solid revenue and are ready to launch a scaled version of themselves to the public.
+A Reverse ICO/IEO/STO follows the same audits, diligence, best practices, and SEC regulations as standard ICO/IEO/STO with the only difference that instead of issuing stock certificates, tokens are issued instead.
+Reverse ICO/IEO/STO are designed to meet the needs of successful existing companies, which have a solid revenue and are ready to launch a scaled version of themselves to the public.

 An Insight Into Securitized Tokens